Yvie Oddly

 Jovan Jordan Bridges (born August 22, 1993), known by the stage name Yvie Oddly, is an American drag queen, performer, fashion designer, rapper, and recording artist from Denver, Colorado who came to international attention in 2019 when she won the eleventh season of RuPaul's Drag Race.
 She later returned to compete on the seventh season of RuPaul's Drag Race All Stars, an all-winners season, in 2022.
-Oddly has been on the worldwide Werq the World drag concert tour since 2019.
+Yvie Oddly has been on the worldwide Werq the World drag concert tour since 2019.
 In addition to music videos and performances, she explores what she sees as a transformative power of drag by making thrift store finds into wearable art in Yvie Oddly's Oddities series on WOW Presents Plus.
 She released her debut album, Drag Trap, in 2020.

+On June 19, 2024, Yvie Oddly released their biography, All About Yvie: Into The Oddity, which became a USA Today Best Seller.
+The book is co-written by Michael Bach.

 Early life and education

 Jovan Bridges was born on August 22, 1993, in Denver, Colorado.
 As a child, she played with her mother's makeup and dressed in her sister's clothes, "When I was a six-year-old boy playing dress-up in my sister's tutus and makeup, my parents were like, 'Take that off.'
 And I was like, 'Why?'
 I felt pretty and I'd sleep in a skirt every night."
 She participated in gymnastics and other strenuous extracurricular activities until she was diagnosed with Ehlers-Danlos syndrome at age fifteen.
 She began musical theatre as an alternative.

 Bridges describes her first exposure to drag as taking place in middle school, when a classmate dressed up as a hooker for Halloween and attracted significant attention.
 The following Halloween, Bridges dressed as a hooker and enjoyed both her peers' shock and admiration.
 Bridges attended East High School, and went to college at the Auraria Campus, both in Denver.